XiaoChen1992/CPSCI-307/README.md

 # CPSCI-307

-This is the home page for Hamilton College CPSCI-307 Topics in Computer Science II: Deep Learning.
+This is the home page for Hamilton College CPSCI-307: Deep Learning.
 Be sure you ***READ THIS PAGE CAREFULLY!!!***

 ## Lecture Details

-**Lecture time**: Monday, Wednesday, and Friday, 2:30 PM - 3:45 PM at Taylor Science Center, 3024
+**Lecture time**: Monday, Wednesday 2:30 PM - 3:45 PM at Christina A. Johnson Hall (CJ Hall) 305.

-**Office Hours**: Monday, Wednesday, and Friday, 4:00 PM - 4:50 PM, or by appointment via email.
-You can meet me at my office (Taylor Science Center 2016) or via Zoom if needed.
+**Office Hours**: Monday, Wednesday 1:15 PM - 2:15 PM, Firday 1:15 PM - 4:00 PM, or by appointment via email.
+You can meet me at my office (SCCT 2016) or via Zoom if needed.
+I encourage you to come to office hours if you have any questions or need help with your assginments, projects, or exam.

 **Email**: schen3@hamilton.edu
-Usually, I will reply to your email within 48 hours.
-If you do not receive a reply, email me again.
+Usually, I will respond to emails within 24 hours.

+## Course diescription
+This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization) and advanced models (Multilayer Perceptron, Convolutional Neural Networks, Recurrent Neural Networks, Transformers).
+The course is project-based, emphasizing the application of these techniques to real-world datasets using the deep learning framework PyTorch.

 ## Learning Objectives